 Housing & Community Development; Real Estate & Public Finance

 Mollie specializes in socioeconomic and housing market research, opportunity modeling, and policy analysis.
-Her practice has conducted fair housing research in a wide array of markets and has led numerous housing and community development needs assessments throughout the Western United States.
-An expert in opportunity modeling, she tries to add value through customized housing and equity models measuring residents’ access to opportunity and the housing needs of target populations.
+She has conducted fair housing research in a wide array of markets and has led numerous housing and community development needs assessments throughout the Western United States.
+An expert in opportunity modeling, she adds value through customized housing and equity models measuring residents’ access to opportunity and the housing needs of target populations.
 Essentially using data for the good of entire communities.